Planck 2015 results. XX. Constraints on inflation: Conclusions

 \subsubsection{Linear oscillations}

-A modulation linear in $k$ can be obtained, e.g., in boundary effective field theory models \citep{Jackson:2013vka}, and is typically accompanied by a scale-dependent modulation amplitude.
+A modulation linear in $k$ can be obtained, for example, in boundary effective field theory models \citep{Jackson:2013vka}, and is typically accompanied by a scale-dependent modulation amplitude.
 We adopt the parameterization used in \cite{Meerburg:2013dla}, which allows for a strong scale dependence of the modulation amplitude: